 Luxor is situated to the south of the city whilst Karnak is slightly further to the north.
 Karnak Temple is a much bigger complex than Luxor Temple and thus there’s much more to see, however, there are also more people.

-Travel Egypt safely with a Revolut card.
+Travel to Egypt safely with a Revolut card.
 Have ultimate control over it and get free cash withdrawals

 How Much Are Tickets To Karnak?